|YANG, LIU - Sichuan Agricultural University|

 |GAO, YAHUI - University Of Maryland|

 Publication Type: Peer Reviewed Journal

-Interpretive Summary: Copy number variation (CNV) represents a major source of genomic variation.
-Using SNP array data collected from a large collection of sheep, we systematically studied CNV distribution across sheep breeeds.
-These results fill our knowledge gaps and provide the foundation for future studies of CNV role in genome evolution and selection.
-Farmers, scientist, and policy planners who need improve animal health and production based on genome-enable animal selection will benefit from this study.
+Interpretive Summary: Single-cell analyses will benefit our understanding of biology.
+We sequenced 143 single sperms and estimated de novo mutation rates using them.
+These results fill our knowledge gaps and provide the foundation for incorporating new knowledge into the future animal breeding program.
+Farmers, scientist, and policy planners who need improve animal health and production based on genome-enabled animal selection will benefit from this study.

 Technical Abstract: Meiotic de novo mutation (DNM) is one of the important phenomena contributing to gamete genome diversity.
 However, except for humans and a few model organisms, they are not well studied in livestock including cattle.
 We sequenced 143 single sperms from two Holstein bulls and identified hundreds of candidate DNM events in ten sperms with deep sequencing coverage.
 We estimated DNM rates ranging from 1.08×10-8 to 3.78×10-8 per nucleotide per generation.
 To our knowledge, this is the first single sperm whole-genome sequencing effort in livestock, which provided useful information for future studies of point mutations and male infertility.